Next year's schedule coming January 2011

 That said, we love seeing returning participants, and finding out both how much they have progressed and how much we can help them progress still.

-We do offer group discounts for groups of eight or more, and a fixed number of scholarships for those who couldn’t otherwise afford the camps at all.
-Please contact Lu Furber at firstname.lastname@example.org for more information.
+We do offer group discounts for groups of six or more, and a fixed number of scholarships for those who couldn't otherwise afford the camps at all.
+Please contact us for more information.

 - What time does the camp start and where do I meet the group?

 - Most camps start at 8:30AM.
-Whistler and Calgary camps start at 8AM.
+Our bike park camps generally start at 8AM.
 All camps start at the host shop.
 If you need directions, please feel free to click on their link on your particular camp location page.

 - What time does the camp end?

-- On Sat the riding ends around 5:00PM; there is then an in store session which runs from approximately 6:00PM to 8:00PM.
+- On Saturday the riding ends around 5PM and there is then an in store session which goes from approximately 6-8PM.

-On Sunday the riding finishes at approximately 5:00PM.
+On Sunday the riding finishes at about 5PM.
 If you need to get home and don't think that the finish time will allow you to do that, please talk to us in advance so that we can try to make arrangements to accommodate you.

 - How do we get between the host shop, skill site, and riding areas?